 Citric acid helps add some shine to your dishes while removing the minerals that may be caused by hard water found in your area.
 Kosher salt is an amazing ingredient because it is a mild preservative and can get some of those tough to clean stains off of your dishes by acting as a gentle scouring agent.

 It’s now time to add the essential oils and mix well.
 Wild orange oil is perfect because it fights off grease and bacteria while enhancing your kitchen with a delightful scent.
-Lemon essential oil is a powerhouse of freshness, and it’s a great in a homemade dishwasher detergent because it, too, is antibacterial and antifungal.
+Lemon essential oil is a powerhouse of freshness, and it’s a great in a homemade dishwasher detergent.

 Pour into a glass bottle and store in the fridge.

 - To use, give the bottle a good shake and then add your DIY dishwasher soap to the dispenser.
 About 1½–2 tablespoons of detergent per load should do the trick.